Cray-HPE/docs-csm/upgrade/1.2/README.md

 `/usr/share/doc/csm/upgrade/1.2/scripts/upgrade/tds_cpu_requests.yaml` for these settings.
 This file can be modified (prior to proceeding with this upgrade), if other settings are desired in the `customizations.yaml` file for this system.

-For more information about modifying `customizations.yaml` and tuning for on specific systems, see [Post Install Customizations](../../operations/CSM_product_management/Post_Install_Customizations.md).
+For more information about modifying `customizations.yaml` and tuning for specific systems, see [Post Install Customizations](../../operations/CSM_product_management/Post_Install_Customizations.md).

 ## Upgrade stages